 These are scheduled each semester and provide the opportunity for students to refine and practice their interview skills with real-world recruiters/professionals.
 The employer mock interview timeslot sign-ups are managed via Handshake.

-Students can schedule an hour-long mock interview with the Career Center’s professional staff.
-As these are an hour in length, they are most difficult to accommodate in bulk.
+Students can schedule a 30-minute mock interview with the Career Center’s professional staff.
+As these are half hour in length, they are most difficult to accommodate in bulk.
 Even with ample notice, students tend to procrastinate, often making it difficult to accommodate all students requesting a mock interview.
 We’re recommending that faculty stagger the due dates for your mock interview assignments (i.e., A-G’s mock interviews are due week 5, H-N due week 6, etc.).

 Other topics the Career Center can assist with include Networking (including LinkedIn and informational interviewing), Internship/Making the Most of Your Internship, Graduate School Application Process/Writing Personal Statements, Job Search, Job Fair Preparation, Researching Employers, and Salary Negotiation.

 Access more information, resources, links, videos and handouts on all of the above topics available to students.

 Access a complete list of workshop topics and the online workshop request form.